 - Customer-focused mindset

-- Knowledge of related software tools
+- Knowledge of related software development and project management tools

 Senior Level Project Manager